jungtaekkim/bayeso/paper.md

 random forests [@BreimanL2001ml].
-Moreover, by making use of modern automatic differentiation tools, i.e., TensorFlow [@AbadiM2016osdi] and PyTorch [@PaszkeA2019neurips], GPflowOpt [@KnuddeN2017arxiv] and BoTorch [@BalandatM2020neurips] has been introduced.
+Moreover, by making use of modern automatic differentiation tools, i.e., TensorFlow [@AbadiM2016osdi] and PyTorch [@PaszkeA2019neurips], GPflowOpt [@KnuddeN2017arxiv] and BoTorch [@BalandatM2020neurips] have been introduced.

 # Overview of BayesO